Michelle Trachtenberg: 2006–2010: Gossip Girl and other work

-2011–present
+2011–2025: Later work and final projects

 On June 9, 2011, Trachtenberg guest starred on Love Bites, as Jodie, who, after being unceremoniously dumped, decides – with a vengeance – to accept her ex's offer to "be friends".
 She reprised the role on June 16, 2011, and in the series finale on July 21, 2011.
 In the same year, Trachtenberg was a guest star on Weeds during its seventh season, portraying Emma, a rival pot dealer who causes problems for Silas Botwin.
 In June 2012, Trachtenberg was cast in the film The Scribbler, produced by Gabriel Cowan.

-In the Criminal Minds episode "Zugzwang", Trachtenberg played Diane Turner, the criminal stalker to Spencer Reid's girlfriend, Maeve Donovan.
 In March 2011, she was the featured cover girl in Maxim.
+In the Criminal Minds episode "Zugzwang", Trachtenberg played Diane Turner, the criminal stalker of Spencer Reid's girlfriend, Maeve Donovan.

 In late 2015, Trachtenberg starred in the online series Guidance as Anna, the high school guidance counselor.
+In 2016, she said she was a member of the Writers Guild of America and that she was working on several writing projects and continued to be inspired by her role in Harriet the Spy.
+According to filmmaker Casey Tebo, she had written a screenplay based on the book Toy Monster.

+In 2022, Trachtenberg reprised her role as Georgina Sparks in the second season of the HBO revival of Gossip Girl.
+In 2023, she had a voice role in Apple TV+'s animated series adaptation of Harriet the Spy.
+In 2024, Trachtenberg made her final film appearance as a narrator for the documentary Spyral, which focuses on people struggling with mental illness.

+Before her death, Trachtenberg planned to make an appearance at the South by Southwest festival in Austin, Texas.